IntersectAustralia/excel-fu/module-7/index.markdown

 ---

 <div class="objective">
-Learning Objective: Visualising two datasets on on the same timeseries
+Learning Objective: To explore and visualise two datasets together.
 </div>

 ## Putting it all together